Official information and details of Introduction to Computer Programming (fall 2017) can be found in the course’s syllabus (PDF).

 About ICP - Fall 2017 (ICP2017F)

-For the Fall 2017 offering of this course, we will cover the principles of computer programming using MATLAB programming language, as well as using important modern compiled languages that are widely used in scientific computation: Fortran and C++.
+For the Fall 2017 offering of this course, we will cover the principles of computer programming using MATLAB programming language, and (if time allows depending on the class progress) also using important modern compiled languages that are widely used in scientific computation: Fortran and C++.
 Specifically, upon completion of this course students will be familiar with

 - programming paradigms,